Blackbear (musician): 2015: Deadroses and Help

 Blackbear released his first full-length album, Deadroses, a self-released set of 10 tracks, on February 14, 2015.
 The album received favorable reviews, one of which stating that the album had "pleasantly mixed together a plethora of genres, sounds, and emotions to create a completely cohesive and unique project."
-The lead single, "idfc", charted on Billboards R&B Hot 100 and held a spot on the Billboard R&B charts for over a year.
-The track has earned millions of streams on both SoundCloud and Spotify.
-It has been streamed over 550 million times on SoundCloud and Idfc (Tarro Remix) has over 255 million views as of January 2022. "idfc" shot Blackbear to the top 20 of the Billboard charts.
-The second single, "90210", features G-Eazy and gained over 55 million streams on Spotify.
+The lead single, "Idfc", charted on Billboards R&B Hot 100 and held a spot on the Billboard R&B charts for over a year.
+"Idfc" shot Blackbear to the top 20 of the Billboard charts.
+Two other singles, "4U" and "Dirty Laundry", were released, as well as the title track being released as a promotional single.

-In May 2015, his track "NYLA" was featured in the documentary Hot Girls Wanted on Netflix.
+In May 2015, his track "Nyla" was featured in the documentary Hot Girls Wanted on Netflix.

 Deadroses was followed by the EP Dead, which featured acoustic versions of four Deadroses tracks, as well as one new track, "Weak When Ur Around".

 He released his second full-length album, Help, on November 27, 2015.